 We have over 33 million customers.
-Every one of our 33.4 million customers has their own priorities and concerns.
+Every one of them has their own priorities and concerns.

 We exist to help them protect what’s important to them and to shape their futures.

 We look after our customers whatever life throws at them and try to prevent some of those problems from happening in the first place.

 Offering products to protect and inspire

 Our more than 60 green or accessible products and services across the world enable our customers to be more environmentally responsible or give them easier access to the protection they need for themselves and their families.